Post-click landing pages are versatile. They can be used across industries, teams, and services to convert people on a particular offer.

 On the other hand, let’s imagine this user hasn’t arrived at the website via a recommendation.
 Instead, they’ve typed “social media listening tool” into Google.
 They click through when they see this ad:

-Instead of being directed to the products page, or specifically the social media listening product page, they’re directed to this dedicated post-click experience:
+Instead of being directed to the products page, or specifically the social media listening product page, they’re directed to this dedicated post-click landing page:

 Right away, you’ll notice a few key differences between this page and the original product page: